Portal and Application Area

 Hides the application menu.

-In the same way as for the portal and application area, the background, frame and spacing of the application menu can be defined here.
-Click "Next".
+Just as with the portal and application areas, you can configure the background, border, and spacing of the application menu here.
+Click "Next."

 Normal / Hover / Selected

-These buttons at the top of the dialog represent three statuses for the menu items:
+These buttons at the top of the dialog box represent three states of menu items:

 -